feedhenry/fh-fhc/README.md

  Writing new commands is a little different than before.
 Old commands export a function - new style commands export an object.

 Commands are DRY'd up substantially - see App List `lib/cmd/fh3/app/list.js` as an example of what a command definition looks like.
-Using the 'demand' syntax, yargs look after all all validation -  you don't need to worry about it.
+Using the 'demand' syntax, yargs look after all validation -  you don't need to worry about it.
 Commands can be DRY'd up even more if they're very similar - e.g. app start.
 This extends from a base class - anything with an _ prefix doesn't go into the command tree.

-There's no longer need to require() new commands in many different places - no need to require() new commands at all, just put them in the relevant tree structure within in `lib/cmd`.
+There's no longer a need to require() new commands in many different places - no need to require() new commands at all, just put them in the relevant tree structure within `lib/cmd`.
 Tests are turbo'd, nock for mocks, coverage is at least a little better than before.